 If you find that your child is suffering from bad sleep for more than a few days, it may be a sign that you need support from a therapist.
-Working with a therapist can be highly beneficial to acquire coping skills and finding ways to manage anxiety.
+Working with a therapist can be highly beneficial when seeking to acquire coping skills and finding ways to manage anxiety.

 Read books together about anxiety:

 Reading together is an intimate activity that naturally creates a space to talk and share.
 It can offer a gentle introduction to a topic that may otherwise be difficult to discuss.